Phillies hang on to sweep Rockies after the lineup's best night of the season

 The Phillies finally had the offensive night they'd been waiting for, scoring four runs quickly and tacking on in the middle innings for three more, all of which they needed as a blowout turned into a nailbiter.

-They hung on, 7-6, to finish off a sweep and win for the ninth time in 13 games.
+They hung on, 7-6, to finish off a sweep of the Rockies and win for the ninth time in 13 games.

 The early rally didn't stop there.
 J.T.
 Realmuto singled, Alec Bohm doubled and Brandon Marsh singled as the Phils added two more runs to give the lowly Rockies little hope of coming back.
 It's what you want to do against any team but particularly a bad one that can be put out of its misery within the game's first hour.